-FIGURE 3 - THE AVERAGE NUMBER OF AIRCRAFT MOVEMENTS PER 24 HOUR PERIOD IN 2018
+FIGURE 3 - THE AVERAGE NUMBER OF AIRCRAFT MOVEMENTS PER 24 HOUR PERIOD IN 2019

-FIGURE 4 - THE TOTAL AIRCRAFT MOVEMENTS PER YEAR (2006-2018)
+FIGURE 4 - THE TOTAL AIRCRAFT MOVEMENTS PER YEAR (2006-2019)

-Figure 3 shows the average number of air traffic movements per 24 hour period over the year.
+Figure 3 on the previous page shows the average number of air traffic movements per 24-hour period over the year.
 This illustrates that the peak months at Gatwick are during the summer with over 900 flights recorded on some of our busiest days.

-In 2018, there was a decrease of about 0.8% in overall movements compared to 2017.
+In 2019, there was an increase of about 0.3% in overall movements compared to 2018.
 Figure 4 shows the changes in traffic figures over the past several years.
 This year has been the busiest year for total passenger numbers.
 The mix of aircraft types that operate at Gatwick continues to evolve with airlines introducing newer, more efficient and quieter types as shown in Figure 5.

-Norwegian, TUI and Qatar Airways have a regular Boeing 787 Dreamliner service operating from Gatwick.
+Norwegian, TUI, Qatar Airways and WestJet have a regular Boeing 787 Dreamliner service operating from Gatwick.
 Gatwick Airport has dedicated infrastructure in place to allow the Airbus A380 to operate.
 The A380 is significantly more fuel efficient and quieter than the first generation 4-engine jumbos it replaces.
-Emirates Airlines operates three daily A380 services between
+Emirates

-Gatwick and Dubai.
+Airlines operates three daily A380 services between Gatwick and Dubai.
 The Airbus A350-900 has also been introduced which has been designed to reduce fuel burn significantly as well as being a quieter aircraft.
 Cathay Pacific and China Airlines both operate A350 services from Gatwick.

-The Airbus A319 is the most numerous aircraft type operating at Gatwick and makes up a large part of the easyJet fleet, who remain Gatwick's biggest operator.
+The Airbus A320 is the most numerous aircraft type operating at Gatwick and makes up a large part of the easyJet fleet, who remain Gatwick's biggest operator.
 They have also introduced the A320 and A321 Neo family of aircraft which are much quieter than their counterparts due to more advanced engine and aircraft design.
-Boeing have also introduced their B737 MAX 8 aircraft which Norwegian, Travel Service Airlines, WestJet and Icelandair have adopted as part of their fleets.
-The Airport operates a differential charging structure based on an aircraft noise footprint and Nitrogen Oxide (NOX) emissions to encourage airlines to use the quietest and most fuel efficient aircraft.
+The Airport operates a differential charging structure based on an aircraft noise footprint and Nitrogen Oxide (NO_X) emissions to encourage airlines to use the quietest and most fuel efficient aircraft.
+There will be a gradual phasing out of the older Boeing 747-400 Series aircraft types to be replaced with newer aircraft types.

-FIGURE 5 - THE TOTAL NUMBER OF AIRCRAFT MOVEMENTS BY TYPE IN 2018 & 2017 WITH PERCENTAGE CHANGE
+FIGURE 5 - THE TOTAL NUMBER OF AIRCRAFT MOVEMENTS BY TYPE IN 2019 & 2018 WITH PERCENTAGE CHANGE